fjwright/sparsematrix/README.md

 Description | Dense matrix operation | Sparse matrix operation
 ------------|------------------------|------------------------
-Declaration | `matrix d(i,j)` | `sparse_matrix s(i,j)`
+Declaration | `matrix d(i,j), ...` | `sparse_matrix s(i,j), ...`
 Creation | `d := mat(...)` | `sparse_random_matrix s(i,j)`

-In the following description, the letter `m` represents any valid matrix expression involving matrices using dense and/or sparse representation, and the letter `s` represents any valid matrix expression involving matrices using only sparse representation.
-(In other words, all standard REDUCE matrix operations are generic and accept any mixture of matrix types, but there are also special cases of some operators that accept only matrices in sparse representation.)
+In the following description, the letter `m` represents any valid *matrix expression* involving matrices using *dense and/or sparse* representation, and the letter `s` represents any valid *matrix expression* involving matrices using only *sparse* representation.
+(In other words, all standard REDUCE matrix operations are generic and accept any mixture of matrix types, but there are also special cases of some operators that accept only matrices in sparse representation, which are provided primarily to facilitate testing.)

 Description | Generic matrix operation
 ------------|-------------------------